kaiuri/onigiri.nvim/README.md

 ### I like to experiment ⚗️

-`onigiri.nvim` provides a simple port of [chroma-js](https://www.npmjs.com/package/chroma-js).
+`onigiri` provides a simple port of [chroma-js](https://www.npmjs.com/package/chroma-js).
 It needs Neovim with LuaJIT or its [BitOp](https://bitop.luajit.org/) module available, else you'll get an error.
 Worry not, it's available, unless you compiled Neovim without LuaJIT.
 Which is hardly ever the case.

 ```lua
 local chroma = require 'onigiri'.chroma